Skip to main content

 Checking out checkpoints

 Back and writing about postgres again!
 Turns out it’s hard to go one week without discovering something new and interesting about postgres.
 Performance tuning has been an uncharted territory for us till now, we have done minor tweaks here and there but never dove into it head first.
-Recently we have encountered certain slow inserts and as a part of investigating those, we discovered that running postgres with default settings for checkpoints can lead to spiky I/O.
+Recently we have encountered certain slow inserts and as a part of investigating those, we discovered that running postgres with default settings for checkpoints can lead to spiky I/O. Namely xlog triggered checkpoints may force a timed checkpoint to complete very quickly, leading to bursty writes.
+With log_checkpoints = on in your settings, a normal, time-triggered checkpoint will look like this:

 Read Checking out checkpoints →